shybovycha/shybovycha.github.io/_posts/2015-11-26-end-to-end-testing-with-webdriverio.md

 *'when user selects iPhone he gets redirected to the billing-details page'*, we stay on the page we finished shortly.

 Given that, we will not add additional checks or `waitForExist()`s to get to the next steps.

+## Dealing with forms

-So the next step is filling out billing details:
+The next step is filling out billing details:

 {% highlight js %}
 describe('when user provides his billing details', function () {